firmannf/firmannf.github.io/_posts/2017-01-18-What-I-Learn-From-Xamarin-Party-Event.md

 ---

 ### Bandung Developer Day #5
 Bandung developer day is an event for developers in Bandung.
 The purpose of this event is to share new knowledge for developers.
-In 20 Desember 2016, Fifth event of Bandung developer day was held. the topic is `Introduction to Xamarin`. <!-- more --> The speakers is Puja Pramudya and Albilaga from Radya Labs.
+In 20 Desember 2016, Fifth event of Bandung developer day was held. the topic is `Introduction to Xamarin`. <!-- more --> The speakers are Puja Pramudya and Albilaga from Radya Labs.
 There are 2 sessions, first session is Puja's stage to introducing Xamarin to the attendees and second session is workshop session delivered by Albilaga.
 We were creating CRM apps for workshop session.

 ### What is Xamarin ?
 Xamarin is a set of tools for cross-platform development (Android, iOS, Windows) and the development language is C#.